Washington Wheat Farmers Could Be Toast If Dams Are Removed To Help Hungry Orcas

 But those same dams make it harder for salmon to move up and down the river.

-A truck full of fish, a barge full of wheat
+A truck full of fish; a barge full of wheat

 In Pullman, far east in Washington state, Sam Mace is standing at Wawawai Park, overlooking one of the dams that would be removed.

 Mace is with Save Our Wild Salmon, a coalition of commercial and sport fishermen and conservation groups.
 She says, right now, one of the ways salmon get from one side of the dams to the other is that they're loaded onto trucks, driven around the dams, and then put back in the river.

 "I remember seeing a truck full of fish driving by and then I'm looking down at a barge full of wheat going down the river and taxpayers paying for all of it, right?"
 Mace says.